Shubhamdutta2000/EyePoint/README.md

-# Eye Care
+# Eye Point

-A website of eye shop where you can get glasses, sunglasses and contact-lenses.
+This is a website of eye shop where you can get glasses, sunglasses and contact-lenses.

 ## DEMO